quasarframework/quasar/docs/src/pages/vue-components/field.md

 desc: The QField Vue component is used to provide common functionality and aspect to form components.
 ---

 The QField component is used to provide common functionality and aspect to form components.
-It uses `:value` (or `v-model` if you want to use `clearable` property) to have knowledge of the model of the component inside.
+It uses `:model-value` (or `v-model` if you want to use `clearable` property) to have knowledge of the model of the component inside.
 It has support for labels, hints, errors, validation, and comes in a variety of styles and colors.

 QField allows you to display any form control (or almost anything as a matter of fact) inside it.
 Just place your desired content inside the `control` slot.